top of page

 Gamle Bergen Museum

 Open-air museum with historic wooden buildings, actors in costume & theatrical performances.
-Located about 15 minutes north of the city center, by bus.
+It is located about 45 minutes walk north of the city center, but there are many by buses that only take 15 minutes including the 3, 4, 12, 19, and 39,.

 Fantoft Stave Church